mui/material-ui/docs/src/pages/guides/interoperability/interoperability.md

 ![npm](https://img.shields.io/npm/dm/react-jss.svg?)

 Material-UI's styling solution shares many building blocks with [react-jss](https://github.com/cssinjs/react-jss).
-We went ahead and forked the project in order to handle Material-UI's unique needs, but we're working to merge the changes and fixes from Material-UI back to react-jss.
+A fork was needed in order to handle Material-UI's unique needs, but with the intent to merge the changes and fixes from Material-UI back to react-jss.

 ```jsx
 import React from 'react';